 Although the formula to determine financial aid eligibility is standard for all applicants, there is some flexibility in recalculating eligibility in light of special circumstances.
-For example, if you or your family has experienced an income reduction due to unemployment, disability, divorce or death, you can have your financial aid eligibility recalculated using updated information.
+For example, if you or your family has experienced an income reduction due to unemployment, disability, divorce, or death, you can have your financial aid eligibility recalculated using updated information.

 Other special circumstances include loss of non-taxable income (e.g., child support, social security benefits, etc.).
-In all cases, special circumstances must be fully documented with a detailed, signed and dated statement, federal tax returns, death certificates, court documentation or letters from appropriate agencies, individuals or employers.
+In all cases, special circumstances must be fully documented with a detailed, signed, and dated statement, federal tax returns, death certificates, court documentation, or letters from appropriate agencies, individuals, or employers.

-If there are other circumstances that affect the amount you and your family are expected to contribute toward your education, please contact SFAS; however, keep in mind that the reasons must be sound and that you will have to provide adequate proof to support any adjustments.
+If other circumstances affect the amount you and your family are expected to contribute toward your education, please contact SFAS; however, keep in mind that the reasons must be sound and that you will haveto provide adequate proof to support any adjustment.
+Student Financial Aid Service's decision will be final.